vlazzarini/vanilla/10.Tonnetz/README.md

 if a number of these are received in quick succession.
 That is only the case if external
-MIDI input is used, as the Tonnetz graphical interface is strictly monophonic.
+MIDI input is used, as the Tonnetz graphical interface input is strictly monophonic, as we will see next.

-The next thing we need to do is to set a function to respond to mouse clicks on canvas.
+To enable MIDI control from the interface, we need to do is to set a function to respond to mouse clicks on canvas.
 The idea here is to check the mouse position against the Tonnetz and then issue a MIDI note on message to Csound for the corresponding note number,

 ```
 // last note played